 Some third parties, such as the packaging teams at various Linux distributions, distribute old, broken, or altered packages.
 We recommend you install Netdata using one of the methods listed below to guarantee you get the latest checksum-verified packages.

 Netdata collects anonymous usage information by default and sends it to our self hosted PostHog installation.
 PostHog is an open source product analytics platform, you can read about the information collected, and learn how to-opt, on our anonymous statistics page.

 The usage statistics are vital for us, as we use them to discover bugs and prioritize new features.
 We thank you for actively contributing to Netdata's future.

 This method is fully automatic on all Linux distributions, including Ubuntu, Debian, Fedora, CentOS, and others, as well as on mac OS environments.

-To install Netdata from source, including all dependencies required to connect to Netdata Cloud, and get automatic nightly updates, run the following as your normal user:
+To install Netdata, including all dependencies required to connect to Netdata Cloud, and get automatic nightly updates, run the following as your normal user: